UNM Health Sciences Center top financial officer to retire

 Lovell’s most recent salary stood at $275,000, according to UNM’s transparency portal.

-Lovell’s career had taken her many places before her time at UNM.
-She had worked for a national auditing firm in Ernst & young and several Fortune 500 companies, including PepsiCo, before heading to UNM.
+Lovell’s career took her many places before her time at UNM.
+She worked for a national auditing firm, Ernst & Young, and several Fortune 500 companies, including PepsiCo, before heading to UNM.

 In 2007, Lovell became the vice president and university controller over main campus and UNM Health Sciences Center’s financial services.
 By 2012, she had moved full-time into HSC’s Finance & Administration department as SEO.